GLPRL/AdvProg1-2/README.md

 In this task, there will be five algorithms for calculating vectors, in different approaches.

-Compliation Instructions:
+**Compliation Instructions:**
 g++ MainDistance.cpp Algorithms.cpp

+##General implementation details
-In this project, we created a Main file, which will handle all the basic requirements - Building the vectors according to the user's input, determining the dimensions, and maintaining the order of execution for the different algorithms.
+In this project, we created a Main file, which will handle all the basic requirements - Building the vectors according to the user's input, and maintaining the order of execution and printing the results of the different algorithms.
-Each algorithm resides in its own C++ source file.
-Each source file contains a function that calculates the distance between two given vectors according to the algorithm.
+The algorithms implementation reside in Algorithms.cpp source file.
+There is also a header file Algorithms.h for this source file which the main includes in order to have access to the algorithms.
-The main file uses #include instruction in order to run the calculations.
+The  Algorithms are implemented in accordance to the guidlines that are listed below.
+Note on Minkowski Distance  - As for P: The formula uses P=1 or P=2, which corresponds to the Manhattan and Euclidean formulas, respectively.
+In this task, we take P=2 only, as stated by TA.
+So eventually, it'll run Euclidean formula.

 List of Algorithms:

 1) Euclidean Distance: We receive two points, each one will be represented as an array - the size of the array is as the size of the dimension.
-   Points will be marked as P and Q, and coordinates will be marked as p1, p2, p3 .... and q1, q2, q3 .... for each i, qi and pi will be the coordinate of the point, and i will not be larger than the size of the dimension.
+   Points will be marked as P and Q, and coordinates will be marked as p1, p2, p3 .... and q1, q2, q3 .... for each i, qi and pi will be the coordinate of the point, and "i" will not be larger than the size of the dimension.
 General idea:

    ![image](https://user-images.githubusercontent.com/116657293/201177857-87b63e5f-3d96-40c0-8830-92bd56ce6340.png)